 We’ll be conducting an investor conference call on Tuesday, March 14, 2023 to provide additional business updates and answer investor questions.

 Nightfood Founder & CEO

 This letter may contain forward-looking statements.
-Words such as “will,” “may,” “would,” “could,” “projects,” “shall,” ‘‘expects,’’ ‘‘anticipates,’’ ‘‘approximates,’’ ‘‘believes,’’ ‘‘estimates,’’ ‘‘intends’’ and ‘‘hopes’’ and variations of such words and similar expressions are intended to identify such forward-looking statements.
+Words such as “will,” “may,” “would,” “could,” “shall,” ‘‘expects,’’ ‘‘anticipates,’’ ‘‘approximates,’’ ‘‘believes,’’ ‘‘estimates,’’ ‘‘intends’’ and ‘‘hopes’’ and variations of such words and similar expressions are intended to identify such forward-looking statements.
 We have based these statements on our current expectations and projections about future events.
 These forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results to differ materially from those projected in these statements.
-Such forward-looking statements involve risk and uncertainties, including, but not limited to, the acceptance of our products by retailers, distributors and end-users, commercialization risks, availability of financing and results of financing efforts, the impact on the Company’s business as a result of the COVID-19 pandemic, and general economic conditions.
+Such forward-looking statements involve risk and uncertainties, including, but not limited to, the acceptance of our products by retailers and end-users, commercialization risks, availability of financing and results of financing efforts, and general economic conditions.
 Further information regarding these and other risks, as well as other information about the Company, is described from time to time in the Company’s filings with the SEC, which can be accessed at www.sec.gov.

-This letter should be read in conjunction with the Company’s annual, quarterly and other reports and schedules filed with the Securities and Exchange Commission from time to time, including the Company’s most recent Annual Report on Form 10-K for the fiscal year ended June 30, 2021 and Quarterly Report on Form 10-Q for the fiscal quarter ended September 30, 2021.
+This letter should be read in conjunction with the Company’s annual, quarterly and other reports and schedules filed with the Securities and Exchange Commission from time to time, including the Company’s most recent Annual Report on Form 10-K for the fiscal year ended June 30, 2022.